-Paired with the tiffin sambar, coriander chutney and ginger chutney or Andhra allam pachadi (store-bought), it was quite a treat!
-Different from the usual dosa and quite nutritious, this pesarattu recipe will find its way into my dinner menu quite often now.
+Paired with the tiffin sambar, coconut coriander chutney and ginger chutney or Andhra allam pachadi, pesarattu is quite a treat!

 - 1 cup whole green moong